borisdj/borisdj.github.io/_posts/2022-08-15-revolution-of-money.md

 ### Modern age [[ToC](#toc)]
 {: #modern-age }
 -- In the modern age money has become more digital, essentially just numbers in computers of private and central banks, as well as in **World bank** and **IMF** (*International Monetary Fund*).
 First thing is that <ins>today money is created as **Debt**</ins> (*[Credit theory of money](https://en.wikipedia.org/wiki/Credit_theory_of_money) - Credit creation*).
 Essentially whenever someone gets a loan from the bank for a car or house or whatever, the bank just types that amount into a computer and new money is created while the entire money supply increases.
 Still when the debt is repaid that money gets destroyed or in the sense deleted.<br>
 -- So in theory this could be stable, in a way that the economic output of a country is mapped to credit demand while Money Supply gets balanced the right way.
 However, in practice it is never like this, instead artificial push of loans, money markets, government agendas make it unstable and prone to corruption and crises with only solution always to inflate/increase the money supply.
-Temptation to print is just irresistible.<br>
+Temptation to use money printer is just irresistible.<br>
 -- Even in [Roman times](https://www.worldhistory.org/Roman_Coinage/) gold and silver coins were, on demand from emperors, occasionally debased by melting them and leaving smaller quantity of precious metal.
 Eventually when coins became totally worthless the empire toppled.
 Also Coins were sometimes cut and scratched by thieves.
 To prevent [clipping](https://historyhouse.co.uk/articles/coin_clipping.html) modern coins usually have Reeded edges (grooved lines encircles perimeter), a counter-counterfeiting practice devised by Isaac Newton who was at a time Warden of the Royal Mint.<br>
 **Examples of Crises:**
 - The Recent event that triggered an overprint was the <ins>Economic Crisis of 2008</ins> which was partly created by banks who gave too much risky credits for real estate backed only by mortgages.
 And when it all collapsed the government just printed more money to cover it.
 Excuse was that letting all those banks fail would collapse entire economy both the US and the rest of the world.
 But still all people paid for the bank misbehavior while managers of those banks at the same time got huge bonuses.<br>